lineality/Online_Voting_Using_One_Time_Pads/README.md

 To improve accessibility, it is conceivable that some local voting systems would prefer to simplify some of the security step to allow broader accessibility:
 - voters who have no access to a printer
 - voters who cannot physically travel (e.g. elderly persons in retirement home or hospital), perhaps allowing a proxy to carry documents for that person.

+- institutions large or small such as retirement homes or other such community organizations are well placed to be involved where voters are not physically able to travel to poles.

+- Military overseas are another important group of voters who are both not physically able to travel overseas yet often close to bodies of administration and organization who can facilitate voting.

 #### Additional steps can be taken to increase security.
 ### For example:
-1. To reduce the possibility that local staff will accidentally connect to the internet or run the software on insecure or already compromised hardware, it should be possible to create a cost effective system where staff will run a custom made operating system (custom BSD or Linux or FreeDOS, etc) that lacks the ability to use the internet.
-It may also be possible to use cost effective hardware such as a raspberry pi or microcontroller.
+1. To reduce the possibility that local staff will accidentally connect to the internet or run the software on insecure or already compromised hardware, it should be possible to create a cost effective system where staff will run a custom made operating system (custom BSD or Linux or FreeDOS, etc.) that lacks the ability to use the internet.
+It may also be possible to use cost effective hardware such as a raspberry pi or microcontrollers.
+There may be safety advantages to using micro-controllers that lack overall computer abilities and thereby lack security risks associated with those.

 2. Put safeguards into the software to at least try to prevent using the same one-time-pad more than once.